John Hick (politician): Parliament

 He was a liberal Conservative in favour of education based on religion, a supporter of the general principles of the Education Act 1870 and an adherent to the view that religious and secular education should not be separated.
 As a Conservative he was a member of the Carlton, Conservative and St Stephen's Clubs.

 John Hick was actively involved in debates about the welfare of people working in factories with steam boilers and in May 1870 chaired a Select Committee to investigate steam boiler explosions; following the report in August 1870, he introduced a Bill "...to provide a more efficient remedy to persons injured and property damaged by the explosion of steam boilers through negligence".

+Residing in the Bolton Poor Law Union, he retained his position in the County magistracy associated with Little Bolton Town Hall, that was at the time an exclusively male power structure formed of prominent local figures.

-Hick was a director of the London and North Western Railway (LNWR) under the chairmanship of Sir Richard Moon and Lord Richard Grosvenor, from 1871 until his death and took an active interest in the development of the LNWR system.
+Hick was member of the Mechanical Inventions and Scientific Inventions, (Division III), Committee for the 1871 International Exhibition at South Kensington and a director of the London and North Western Railway (LNWR) under the chairmanship of Sir Richard Moon and Lord Richard Grosvenor from 1871 until his death, taking an active interest in the development of the LNWR system.

 In April 1871 he seconded a motion by Colonel Barttelot (1820–1893), Conservative MP for Sussex Western 1860–1885, for a Select Committee "...to inquire into the merits of the Martini-Henry Rifle...whether it is the most suitable rifle as compared with others now manufactured to arm our troops with."
-He rejoined the Institute of Mechanical Engineers in the same year, proposed by Frederick Bramwell and elected a Member of Council in 1872.
+He rejoined the Institute of Mechanical Engineers in the same year, proposed by Frederick Bramwell and sat on the Committee of Selection for Scientific and New Discoveries for the 1872 International Exhibition.
+He was elected a Member of Council for the Institute in the same year.
 His first wife, Margaret died at Hill Top in July 1872.